Skip to main content

 Still unsure about the program, Simpson remained curious about the opportunity to study abroad, and after talking to Mintz, she was in.

 "To be completely honest, I was unsure of how the other students on the trip were going to perceive me, being that I wasn't someone they would see on campus daily," Simpson said.
 By day two of the trip, we were a big happy family!
-I learned so much bout the Greek economy, business model, culture, and myself."
+I learned so much about the Greek economy, business model, culture, and myself."

 Both were able to complete short-term study abroad programs in Greece and France through Spears Business, visiting multiple countries and studying various subjects.
 Through the CAGLE programs, both Simpson and Mintz were able to find their spot in the OSU family, complete their degree requirements, and have some fantastic experiences along the way.